SimonGomezUniv/doc/td_rtfm.md

 ## Score Management

-Our Motus app is growing in popularity, and player want to keep track of their score.
-We are in a micro-service course, we are going to build a dedicated micro-service for this feature
+Our Motus app is growing in popularity, and player want to keep track of their score on multiple device We are in a micro-service course, we are going to build a dedicated micro-service for this feature, and update our existing score management system

 ### Conception of the score management microservice